GDT > Campaigns > Keep Greyhound Downtown

 Support continued Greyhound bus service in Downtown Denver!

 In September 2024, it emerged that the Regional Transportation District (RTD) will not renew its contract with Greyhound, which will effectively end long-distance bus service from the underground bus concourse at Denver Union Station (DUS).
-The decision has left Greyhound scrambling to find a new location in Denver to operate from while hoping RTD reconsiders its decision.
+The decision has left Greyhound scrambling to find a new location in Denver to operate from while hoping RTD reconsiders its position.

 Move to Denver Union Station in 2020